Electroencephalogram (EEG)

 Treatment Options:

-• Anti-Epileptic Drugs (AEDs): Medications such as sodium valproate, lamotrigine, and levetiracetam are used to control seizures.
+• Anti-Epileptic Drugs (AEDs): Medications are used to control seizures.

 • Surgery: In cases where medication is ineffective, surgery may be an option to remove the area of the brain where seizures originate.